andycroll/andycroll.com/_posts/2018/2018-02-18-avoid-writing-sql-when-using-activerelation.md

 ## Why?

-The first two versions, where you manually write SQL, were the _only_ way before ActiveRelation was merged into Rails (in version 3.0).
+The first two versions, where you manually write SQL, were the _only_ way to specify database queries before ActiveRelation was merged into Rails (in version 3.0).
 However, the “hash style” gives you more flexibility and safety.

 The first example is **very** dangerous.
-It uses direct interpolation of the string, in this case from user passed parameters. **Do not use this style**.
+It uses direct interpolation of the string, in this case from user-passed parameters. **Do not use this style**.
 It opens you up to SQL injection attacks: where bad people from the Internet can try and run destructive/exciting statements against your database.

 The second example, the ‘array style’, does sanitize passed data, so is a better way to write “string style” `#where` methods.
-However you're still left to write SQL yourself, when `ActiveRelation` is more than happy to generate perfect SQL while you keep writing Ruby.
+However you're still left to write SQL yourself.
+Why do it when `ActiveRelation` is more than happy to generate perfect SQL while you keep writing delightful Ruby.

-The final example, with the “hash style” syntax, is shorter, clearer and likely better highlighted in your editor.
+The final example, with the “hash style” syntax, is shorter, clearer, and likely better highlighted in your editor.
 Code is made to be read more than written.

+When passing strings to `#where` the resulting SQL includes the exact string you pass in, so no table names _and_ all your typos.

 ```ruby
 # Hash style